LynnSynuo/Health_Insurance_Fraud_Detector/README.md

 # Common Types of Healthcare Fraud
 - Fraud Committed by Medical Providers

-Double billing: Submitting multiple claims for the same service Phantom billing: Billing for a service visit or supplies the patient never received
+Double billing: Submitting multiple claims for the same service <br>
+Phantom billing: Billing for a service visit or supplies the patient never received <br>
-Unbundling: Submitting multiple bills for the same service
+Unbundling: Submitting multiple bills for the same service <Br>
-Upcoding: Billing for a more expensive service than the patient actually received
+Upcoding: Billing for a more expensive service than the patient actually received <br>

 - Fraud Committed by Patients and Other Individuals